 Keywords: charity success, big data, open data, nonprofit dissolution 1.
 Introduction

 Nonprofit and specifically charity regulation is in flux.
 Stagnant or declining regulator budgets are the new normal and charities themselves are subject to increasing levels of public scrutiny.
 To meet these and other challenges, many regulators are shifting to an approach informed by risk assessment and analysis (McDonnell & Rutherford, 2019).
 This requires regulators to leverage their considerable data resources to better target their interventionist and advisory activities, and deliver their mandate.
 Until recently, relatively little nonprofit regulatory data was shared beyond lists of registered charities.
 Encouraged by increasing ‘open data’ movements, regulators have made it increasingly easier for stakeholders to access a range of both quantitative and qualitative data about charities and their regulation on a large scale.
-New nonprofit regulators are being formed, or reformed, and decisions are being taken about what data to collect, and how to use it (Cordery & Deguchi, forthcoming).
+New nonprofit regulators are being formed, or reformed, and decisions are being taken about what data to collect, and how to use it (Cordery & Deguchi, 2018).
 This paper describes ongoing work to leverage some of these data resources to examine a topic of considerable public and regulatory importance: charity dissolution due to mission accomplishment.
 There are many reasons charities shut down (e.g. insufficient funds, non-compliance with legal requirements), but this project will focus on organisations that dissolve after accomplishing their mission.
 The charity sector's claim to exist for the public good is no longer assumed and must be evidenced (Brody, 2002).
 However, little is known about the extent to which charities accomplish their missions.
 Given the increasing scrutiny on charitable organisations in many jurisdictions and the importance of public confidence to their sustainability (Breen, 2009; Keating & Frumkin, 2003), research on this topic has the potential to make a significant contribution to the evidence base on charity success and failure, benefiting a variety of stakeholders including those with responsibility for monitoring the sector (Saxton et al., 2012).

 In this paper we report our initial work to collect, clean and analyse large-scale regulatory data to study charity dissolution.
 We provide a repository of well-documented syntax files that researchers can use to reproduce the work undertaken in this project, and to generate their own datasets for analysis.
 The paper proceeds as follows.
 The next section reviews scholarship on charity success and failure, revealing the empirical gap in our understanding of mission accomplishment.
 Next we describe the methodology underpinning the research, in particular focusing on the key issues of defining and measuring the dependent variable, and the data collection process.
 We present some preliminary findings, and reflect on the advantages and disadvantages of employing large-scale regulatory data to study this outcome.
 We conclude by outlining our plans for developing this research.